 This week, Kabir and I learnt about digestive system.
-Then we did an experiment as outlined here: digestive system demonstration.
+Then we did an experiment as outlined below.
 It doesn’t sound as exciting as it is for the kid doing this experiment.

 First, we took some graham crackers.